Red Bar

 Waveguide Bends

-- details of RF waveguide bends allowing changes in the direction of the transmission line - waveguide E bend and waveguide H bend.
+Details of RF waveguide bends allowing changes in the direction of the transmission line - waveguide E bend and waveguide H bend.

 Waveguide is normally rigid, except for flexible waveguide, and therefore it is often necessary to direct the waveguide in a particular direction.
 Using waveguide bends and twists it is possible to arrange the waveguide into the positions required.